-Yes, comprehensive integrity management plans on the HL operators are being reviewed using the Federal IA forms.
-NY DPS conducts quarterly meetings with all operators on IMP/DIMP.
+Yes, comprehensive integrity management plans on the four HL operators are being reviewed using the Federal IA forms.
+NY DPS conducts quarterly meetings with all operators on IMP/DIMP a.
+Yes, incidents and accident notifications are reviewed and documented in NY DPS Pipeline Audit System (PAS).